PyO3/pyo3/guide/src/migration.md

 The expectation is that in 0.22 `extract_bound` will have the default implementation removed and in 0.23 `extract` will be removed.

+### Deactivating the `gil-refs` feature

+As a final step of migration, deactivating the `gil-refs` feature will set up code for best performance and is intended to set up a forward-compatible API for PyO3 0.22.

+There is one notable API removed when this feature is disabled. `FromPyObject` trait implementations for types which borrow directly from the input data cannot be implemented by PyO3 without GIL Refs (while the migration is ongoing).
+These types are `&str`, `Cow<'_, str>`, `&[u8]`, `Cow<'_, u8>`.

+To ease pain during migration, these types instead implement a new temporary trait `FromPyObjectBound` which is the expected future form of `FromPyObject`.
+The new temporary trait ensures is that `obj.extract::<&str>()` continues to work (with the new constraint that the extracted value now depends on the input `obj` lifetime), as well for these types in `#[pyfunction]` arguments.

+An unfortunate final point here is that PyO3 cannot offer this new implementation for `&str` on `abi3` builds older than Python 3.10.
+On code which needs to build for 3.10 or older, many cases of `.extract::<&str>()` may need to be replaced with `.extract::<PyBackedStr>()`, which is string data which borrows from the Python `str` object.
+Alternatively, use `.extract::<Cow<str>>()`, `.extract::<String>()` to copy the data into Rust for these versions.

 ## from 0.19.* to 0.20